7 Ways to Find Money, Build Savings

 3. Side gigs.
 Build your savings by taking a side job, whether that’s teaching yoga on weekends or doing temp retail work during the holidays.

 4. Pay yourself first.
 If you find it hard to save, automate the process by having a set amount taken directly from your account and sent to savings.
-Liberty Bank can help you with its “Pay Yourself First” account.
-See article to the right.
+Liberty Bank can help you with its “Pay Yourself First” program.

 5. Sell what you don’t need.
 Sell your excess stuff at a garage sale, on eBay or at a consignment shop.